ethangutk/ethangutk/README.md

  - I took this class in the Spring of 2020 in my first year at Miami University.
  - Learned about abstract data types and their implementation as data structures using object-oriented programming.
- - Use of object-oriented principles in the selection and analysis of various ADT implementations.
+ - Use object-oriented principles in selecting and analyzing various ADT implementations.
  - Created sequential and linked storage representations: lists, stacks, queues, and tables.
  - Nonlinear data structures: trees and graphs.
  - Recursion, sorting, searching, and algorithm complexity.